yohman/21W-UP206A/Weeks/Week03/readme.md

 ### Group Assignment #2: Census Data Exploration

 For this group assignment, each group member will create and submit a separate Jupyter Notebook.
-Each notebook should choose a census indicator that is relevant to your research project.
-For example, one group member may choose to do a race profile for Los Angeles, and the other member may choose to do the same race profile for New York.
-Or, one member may choose to do a transportation profile for Los Angeles, and the other member may choose an education profile also for Los Angeles.
-Or, each member may choose a different time period to do a temporal analysis.
+Each notebook should choose census indicators that are relevant to your research project.
+For example:

+-  one group member may choose to do a race profile for Los Angeles, and the other member may choose to do the same race profile for New York
+-  one member may choose to do a transportation profile for Los Angeles, and the other member may choose an education profile also for Los Angeles
+-  each member may choose a different time period to do a temporal analysis.

 **Do not copy and paste the class lab.
 Make sure to start a brand new notebook.**

+**If you are working on a project outside of the United States, consult with me to find an alternative dataset to explore.**

 1. The first cell of the notebook should be a markdown cell that includes a title, description, and author of the assignment.
 1. Download census variables relevant to your research question (if you are working outside of the United States, consult with me to find an alternative dataset)